Prorated Billing

 The EarnBill Billing Engine provides flexibility and options to handle it at the subscription order level, and once enabled, your customers will only be billed automatically for the partial period.

-Let’s understand further how proration works in different use cases, especially when changes happen in the middle of the billing cycle.
+Let's explore how proration works in different use cases, especially when changes happen in the middle of the billing cycle.

 Suppose someone opts for a monthly plan of $60.00 on the 16th of the month and starts using the services from the 16th; in such cases, the user gets billed for 15 days when the billing cycle date is the 1st of the month, which means the user would get an invoice of $30 for the first month.
 However, from next month onwards, the company will continue to bill as per the plan fee until no changes happen.